 Soak the pen in fountain pen flush overnight

 When the feed is clogged up badly, you want to soak the pen overnight.
 I recommend trying to soak it in regular tap water first, before resorting to pen flush.
 In most cases, a long soak will dissolve any remaining ink pigment.
-After the soak, make sure to flush the feed by using an ink converter or a syringe bulb.
+After the soak, make sure to flush the feed by using an ink converter or a syringe bulb (check on Amazon).

 If this doesn't fix your problem, you might want to use pen flush.
 You can get pen flush at most pen stores, but you can also easily make your own.
 Pen flush is a bit more aggressive, and some pens don't like it, so I use it as a last resort only.

 Use a thinner ink (or dilute the ink yourself)

 Pens use different feed designs.
 Some pens are wetter, meaning they have larger ink channels in the feed, others are dryer, meaning they have smaller ink channels in the feed.
 If your pen keeps drying out, even after cleaning with regular use, chances are your ink is to viscose for this particular pen.
 The feed just can't handle all the pigment.

 Switching out to a thinner ink will probably do the trick.
 Most of the well-known brands (Parker, Waterman, Lamy) carry black and blue inks that are generally pretty thin.
 If you don't have any other inks at hand, you could also dilute the ink yourself.
 Simply mix your ink in a plastic cup with some droplets of water.
 You just need a tiny bit of water to dilute it.